On the Impossible Safety of Large AI Models: Alchemical fixes

 \subsection{Troubleshooting}

-Today's main solution to validate the security of \emph{foundation models} is empirical testing, without complementing it with provable guarantees.
-Unfortunately, there is currently a lack of automated solutions to detect systematic bias, misinformation, and privacy leaks of \emph{foundation models}.
-As a result, most of the troubleshooting has relied on human reviewing, and has often follows the large-scale deployment of the \emph{foundation model}~\cite{AbidFZ21,CarliniTWJH+20,McGuffieNewhouse20}.
-Orders of magnitude of additional investments seem urgent to stress-test such dangerous algorithms.
-Having said this, even with large investments, human oversight arguably does not scale to the scales of \emph{foundation models}.
-Indeed, the set of possible prompts to \emph{foundation models} is combinatorially large, while actual user queries are also very heterogenous.
-This means that most of users' (future) queries can probably not be tested or checked by human oversight alone.
+Today's main solution to validate the security of LAIMs is empirical testing, without complementing it with provable guarantees.
+Unfortunately, there is currently a lack of automated solutions to detect systematic bias, misinformation, and privacy leaks of LAIMs.
+As a result, most of the troubleshooting has relied on human reviewing, and has often followed the large-scale deployment of the LAIM~\cite{AbidFZ21,CarliniTWJH+20,McGuffieNewhouse20}.
+Radically larger investments seem urgent to stress-test such dangerous algorithms.

+Having said this, even with large investments, human oversight arguably does not match the scales of LAIMs, as the set of possible prompts to LAIMs is combinatorially large, while actual user queries are also very heterogenous.
+Indeed, every day, 15\% of Google's search queries have never been made before~\cite{google_search_blog}.
+As a result, most of users' (future) queries cannot be tested or checked by human oversight alone.
 In fact, even automated testing can only verify a tiny fraction of the exponential number of sensitive prompts.

 As an example, \cite{allgaier2019} showed that, while YouTube searches on ``Climate Change'' or ``Global Warming'' return scientific responses, the results for ``Climate Manipulation'' or ``Climate Modification'' are widely unscientific.
-YouTube recommendations are highly customized, and using \emph{foundation models} to power them is likely to worsen the trend~\cite{McGuffieNewhouse20}.
+YouTube recommendations are highly customized, and using LAIMs to power them is likely to worsen the trend~\cite{McGuffieNewhouse20}.
 As a result, an auditor testing YouTube's climate change recommendations might erroneously conclude that YouTube only provides scientific results to its two-billion users.
 Similar criticisms on the limits of manual troubleshooting have been made about other platforms.
-For instance, while TikTok removed content with the hashtag \emph{\#StoptheSteal}, it was shown to fail to ban \emph{\#StoptheStealing}~\cite{Perez20}.
+For instance, while TikTok removed content with the hashtag \emph{\#StoptheSteal}, linked to the Capitol attack and the coup attempt after Trump's 2020 elections defeat, it was shown to fail to ban \emph{\#StoptheStealing}~\cite{Perez20}.